RohanAlexander/heapsofpapers/README.md

 get, well, heaps of papers (and CSVs and websites).
-For instance, you may want to understand the state of open code and open data across a bunch of different pre-print repositories, e.g. Collins and Alexander, 2021.
-In that case you need a way to quickly download thousands of PDFs.
+For instance, you may want to understand the state of open code and open data across a bunch of different pre-print repositories, e.g. Collins and Alexander, 2021, and in that case you need a way to quickly download thousands of PDFs.

 Essentially, the main function in the package, `heapsofpapers::get_and_save()` is a wrapper around a `for` loop and